"

 Hévíz – rethinking health tourism

-Health tourism can be about more than just wellness – it can also focus on sustainability.
-The city of Hévíz has recognised that protecting its natural thermal waters, promoting energy-efficient hotels, and implementing mindful visitor management are key to long-term success.
-With the help of I-DEST, the city actively measures and communicates its sustainability performance, enabling guests to choose services based on their values through SDG filters.
+Health tourism can be about more than just well-being – it can also be about sustainability.
+The town of Hévíz has recognised that protecting its natural thermal waters, promoting energy-efficient hotels, and implementing mindful visitor management are key to long-term success.
+With the help of I-DEST, the town actively measures and communicates its sustainability performance, allowing guests to choose services based on their values through SDG filters.

 Hévíz – rethinking health tourism

-Alföld Slow is not about a single settlement but a philosophy: slow, community-focused tourism in often small villages.
-By involving local artisans, producers, and hosts, the offerings support the local economy while allowing visitors to connect more deeply with the landscape and culture.
-Here, I-DEST primarily aids in fostering community participation, supporting short supply chains, and measuring social impacts.
+Alföld Slow is not just a single location but a philosophy: slow, community-centred tourism in often small villages.
+The offerings, developed with the involvement of local artisans, producers, and hosts, support the local economy while allowing visitors to connect more deeply with the landscape and culture.
+Here, I-DEST primarily helps measure community participation, short supply chains, and social impacts.

 Novohrad–Nógrád Geopark – protecting natural and cultural heritage